rd10/Soccer-Leagues/README.md

 # Soccer-Leagues

-Created by Ramon Duran
+Created by Ramon Duran.
-create your own soccer league
+This application allows you to create your own soccer league.